MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **A:** To share your feedback about Test Base, select the **Feedback** icon at the bottom left of the portal.
 Include a screenshot with your submission to help Microsoft better understand your feedback.

-You can also submit product suggestions and upvote other ideas on [Feedback](testbasepreview@microsoft.com).
+You can also submit product suggestions and upvote other ideas at <testbasepreview@microsoft.com>.

-> [!Note]
-> Never share private information via Send a Smile or UserVoice.
-Such private information includes your Tenant Id or Commercial Id.
-Microsoft doesn't provide support via the Send a Smile or UserVoice channels.